The Exorcist: Believer: Cast, plot and trailers as age rating announced

-50 years after The Exorcist terrified audiences around the world, Pazuzu will rise again
+50 years after The Exorcist terrified audiences around the world, Pazuzu rises again

-A new instalment in The Exorcist horror franchise entitled The Exorcist: Believer is coming to cinemas in 2023, just in time for Halloween.
+A new installment in The Exorcist horror franchise entitled The Exorcist: Believer is available to stream online now, following its release in cinemas in October.

 Long hailed as one of the greatest films of all time, The Exorcist shocked the world and pushed the limits of horror when it was unleashed on unsuspecting audiences back in 1973.